YetAnotherGerrit/Ronja.js/README.md

 - Dynamicly created voice channels
   - Let the users create temporary channels as needed.
-  - Rename voice channels based on the dominant game that is played by their participants.
+  - Rename voice channels based on the dominant game that is played by the voice channel's members.
 - Dynamicly created text channels
-  - Channels for specific games are created when a specific amount of users on the server are playing the same game.
+  - Channels for specific games are created when a specific amount of users on the server are owning the same game.
   - TODO: Automatic archiving of channels that are no longer in use or from games that are not played anymore.
-- /zocken command to find people to game with that assist what common games you have.
+- /zocken command to find people to game with by assisting on what common games they have.
 - /top10 command to show the most popular games on the server.
 - Serverprofil command to show common games for a specific user.
 - Serverstatus from AmazonGames (Lost Ark, New World).